 When people think about hand sanitizers, they usually think about the standard gel they see at their doctor’s office, in a teacher’s classroom, or maybe their neighborhood grocery store.
 It’s what they’ve often seen in public places and, therefore, what they are most familiar with.

 But the gel is not the only form.
-There are liquids, foams, wipes, and sprays, each with their own distinct advantages and disadvantages.
+There are liquids, foams, wipes, and sprays, each with their own distinct advantages and disadvantages when if comes to PPE equipment.
 Two of the most commonly used types of hand sanitizer are gel and liquid, but what makes them different?
 And are there situations or applications where one is more preferable than the other?

 Getting Down to the Basics